BC17/push-plugin-cordova-phonegap/push-cordova/README.md

 	push.setDebugModeEnabled(true, logLevel);
 	push.setDebugModeEnabled(true);

-`logLevel` is integer that can take on values form 0 to 4, and works only on iOS.
+`logLevel` is integer that can take on values from 0 to 3, and works only on iOS.
 It is possible to set it on Android too, but it does not affect the result.

 Check if the debug	mode has been set or not with following code: